reactioncommerce/docs/guides/extend-graphql-add-field.md

 Replace `return null` with whatever logic you need to derive the custom field value and return it.
 You may make the resolver function `async` if necessary.

-> You have some freedom here to structure the `resolvers` folder in whatever way works best for your plugin.
-For an explanation and recommendations, refer to [Understanding the Resolvers File Structure](../guides/developers-guide/core/graphql-resolvers-file-structure.md)
+> NOTE: You have some freedom here to structure the `resolvers` folder in whatever way works best for your plugin.
+For an explanation and recommendations, refer to [GraphQL concepts doc](../docs/graphql-concepts.md)

 ## Register the resolver